 PWPL houses several forms of genealogy resources, includinga circulating collection of genealogy books, a PWPL reference collection, the Marquette County Genealogy Society collection, a microfilm collection, and a new Local History Research Room.
 All materials are available to the general public for in-house use.

 For local history and obituary requests, please see our research page.

 Marquette County Genealogy Society Collection

 Microfilm Collection which includes The Mining Journal from 1868 to the present.

 For a full list of resources, see our Local History page.

-(online tools provided to library patrons that are not freely available through the world wide web, but can be accessed with your library bar code and PIN.)
+(online tools provided to library patrons with a library bar code and PIN.)

 Sanborn Maps website provides digital access to 1793 large-scale maps of 339 Michigan towns and cities, including Lansing, Detroit, Flint, Grand Rapids, Traverse City and nine maps of the City of Marquette as it grew between 1884 and 1946.